NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``water_heater_setpoint_temperature``
      - false
      - F
-     - Double
+     - String
      - auto
      - The setpoint temperature of water heater.
-If not provided, the OS-HPXML default (see `HPXML Water Heating Systems <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-water-heating-systems>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Water Heating Systems <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-water-heating-systems>`_) is used.
    * - ``water_heater_num_bedrooms_served``
      - false
      - #